skiadas/FunctionalProgrammingCourse/notes/standard.md

 # Standard Haskell Types

 In this section we learn about the standard values and types that Haskell offers.
-These form the bread and butter of working with Haskell
+These form the bread and butter of working with Haskell.

 ## Reading

-- Sections 3.1-3.6
+- Sections 3.1-3.5
 - Practice exercises (3.11): 1, 2, 3 (might not be able to do some parts until next class)

 ## Haskell Types